shardick/trucky-companion-app/docs/Strings.md

 For example, first line

-currentGameVersion: 'Current game version: ' becomes in currentGameVersion: '**YOUR TRANSLATION HERE**'
+currentGameVersion: 'Current game version: '

+becomes

+currentGameVersion: '**YOUR TRANSLATION HERE**'

 Here the strings to translate: